bharathbettagere/mywebpage/_pages/about.md

 ![img](https://bnbharath.files.wordpress.com/2020/06/img_1282.jpg?w=200)

 **Will be lecturing at AISS at IIIT Delhi in July.
 More on this soon.**

 **Amit Malaghan joined our group as JRF.
 Welcome Amit!**

 **Our paper (with Shashank, undergrad at IIT Dharwad) was presented in ICASSP 2023 in Greece.
 Congratulations Shashank!**

-**Donate to the Electrical engineering department research (student).
-See http://iitdh.ac.in/electrical.php for more details.**

 Looking for a bright student with **B. Tech in computer science or ECE or equivalent** having good programming/developing skills.
 This requirement is for a collaboration work with Euprime Pvt.
 Ltd.